Function-Correcting Partition Codes

 \section{Conclusion}

 In this work, we introduced function-correcting partition codes as a natural generalization of function-correcting codes by shifting the focus from the function values to the domain partition induced by the function.
 By focusing on the domain partition rather than the function values, we showed that every FCC is a special case of an FCPC and that a single $(\mathcal{P},t)$-encoding can protect several functions simultaneously through the join of their domain partitions.
 This naturally led to the notion of partition gains, quantifying the savings in terms of redundancy and rate, compared to straightforward solutions.
-We established general redundancy bounds for such codes, examined the special case of linear functions through intersections of kernels, and introduced the partition graph to characterize when optimal redundancy can be achieved.
+We established general redundancy bounds for such codes.
+Then we focus on how one code can be used to protect multiple linear functions through the intersection of their kernels.
+We also provide explicit FCPC constructions for locally bounded partitions and grouped weight partitions.
+Further, we introduce the partition graph to characterize when the problem size to obtain optimal redundancy can be reduced.
+We also discuss the partial privacy offered by this partition based encoding approach.
 Overall, the partition-based viewpoint offers a flexible and efficient approach to multi-function error protection.